EvanGruhlkey/job-agent/README.md

 # Job Search Agent

-Job Search Agent is a local CLI for opening fresh, exact job matches without digging through noisy job-board results.
-Give it a role, tell it how many links you want, and it searches recent listings, filters out partial matches, and opens the best matches in your browser.
+Job Search Agent is a local CLI agent that finds jobs within seconds and populates them right into your browser.
 ## Install

 ```bash